Psychiatric Service Dog: What It Is, How to Qualify, & What Your Rights Are

 Psychiatric service dogs (PSDs) fill this gap by providing practical, task-based support.
 They help people with invisible disabilities function more safely and effectively in daily life.

 For example, someone with PTSD in a crowded store may feel overwhelmed.
-A PSD can sense distress, interrupt escalating anxiety, create space, and guide their handler back to calm.
+A service dog for PTSD can sense distress, interrupt escalating anxiety, create space, and guide their handler back to calm.

 What are the Psychiatric Service Dog Tasks that are Trained To Do?